nicholettesams/Word-Guess-Game/README.md

 # Word-Guess-Game

+# Assignment
+Create a Word Guess game that will run in the browser, and feature dynamically updated HTML and CSS powered by JavaScript.

+#Solution
+This solution was built before we learned about many useful array methods that could have made some of this code more efficient.
+This was also prior to jQuery so only javaScript was able to be used to manipulate the DOM.
+I built my own function to help with that and to cut down on repetitive code.
+Most of the logic is contained in a keyUp event.
+Audio tags are used to play a sound when the player wins or loses the game.

+#Technology
+HTML, CSS, JavaScript, Bootstrap, Media Queries

 ## Overview
 This game is similar to Hangman although without a physical hangman being drawn.
 The user guesses letters until all the letters in the word are guessed or until the user runs out of wrong guesses.